liamcryan/data-handyman/content/post/python-google-calendar.md

 > "Maybe," you think.
 "Maybe."

-Now, instead of geting the 10 upcoming events, I want to create 1 Calendar event.
+Now, instead of getting the 10 upcoming events, I want to create 1 Calendar event.

 ## Scopes